horizon-research/CamJ/tutorial/README.md

 | Conv       | defines a 3x3x1 convolution with stride of 1  |
 | Abs        | defines a element-wise absolute               |

-In CamJ, any software pipeline starts with an input image, which is created by instaitiating a `PixelInput` object in CamJ:
+In CamJ, any software pipeline starts with an input image, which is created by instaitiating a [`PixelInput`]() object in CamJ below, which says the pixel array captures a 32x32 image.
+The naming convention in CamJ is that all the natively-supported hardware structures (compute and memory, analog and digital) are defined as UpperCamelCase-named classes.

 ```python
 input_data = PixelInput((32, 32, 1), name="Input")
 ```

-Clearly, we are saying that the pixel array captures a 32x32 image.
-Since CamJ currently doesn't perform light transport simulation in the scene and the optics, the input to CamJ necessarily starts in the electrical domain and is expressed as an array that's of the same size as the pixel array.

 This raw pixel array is then sent through two sequential processing stages, one performing a simple 3x3 convolution and the other performing an element-wise absolute operation.
 We observe that image processing algorithms can be abstracted as stencil operations that operate on a local window of pixels at a time.